-SUBSTANCE (UNITS OF MEASURE) YEAR SAMPLE D AL MCLG AMOUNT DETECTE (90th %TI D TOTAL , / VIOLATION TYPICAL SOURCE Copper (ppm) 2015 1.3 1.3 0.103 0 No Corrosion of household plumbing systems; erosion of natural deposits; Leaching from wood preservatives Lead (ppb) 2015 15 0 9.05 3 No Corrosion of household plumbing systems
+SITES AMOUNT A ABOVE AL / SUBSTANCE YEAR DETECTED TOTAL (UNITS OF MEASURE) SAMPLED AL MCLG (90th %TILE) SITES VIOLATION TYPICAL SOURCE Copper (ppm) 2018 1.3 1.3 N/D 0 No Corrosion of household plumbing systems; erosion of natural deposits; Leaching from wood preservatives Lead (ppb) 2018 15 0 3.64 0 No Corrosion of household plumbing systems; erosion of natural deposits

-WATER OUALITY DATA TABLE FOOTNOTES
+WATER QUALITY DATA TABLE FOOTNOTES

-Turbidity: Turbidity: Turbidity is a measure of the cloudiness of the water.
+Turbidity: Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of water quality and the effectiveness of our filtration system and disinfectants.

 Unregulated Contaminants: A maximum contaminant level (MCL) for this contaminant has not been established by either state of federal regulations, nor has mandatory health effects language.
-The purpose for monitoring this contaminant is to assist USEPA in determining the occurrence of unregulated contaminants in drinking water, and whether future regulation is warranted.
+The purpose for monitoring this contaminant is to assist U.S. EPA in determining the occurrence of unregulated contaminants in drinking water, and whether future regulation is warranted.

 Fluoride: Fluoride is added to the water supply to help promote strong teeth.
 The Illinois Department of Public Health had recommended an optimal fluoride range of 0.9 mg/l to 1.2 mg/l until November 2015.
-As of November 2015, the new recommendation is an optimal flouride level of 0.7 mg/l

-Sodium: There is no state or federal MCL for sodium.
+As of November 2015, the new recommendation is an optimal fluoride level of 0.7 mg/l Fluoride is added to the water supply to help promote strong teeth.
+The Illinois Department of Public Health recommends an optimal fluoride level of 0.7 mg/l with a range of 0.6 mg/l to 0.8 mg/l Sodium: There is no state or federal MCL for sodium.
 Monitoring is required to provide information to consumers and health officials who have concerns about sodium intake due to dietary precautions.
 If you are on a sodium-restricted diet, you should consult a physician about the level of sodium in the water.